centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/cma.md

 #### Log configuration

 You can configure two kinds of log output:
-* file: CMA logs into a file, path is configured in log_file
+* file: the CMA logs into a file, the path is configured in the **log_file** option
-* event: CMA logs in event viewer
+* event: the CMA logs in the event viewer
-* stdout: we use standard output
+* stdout: standard output is used.

-If you choose to log into a file, log rotate can be parameterized with keys log_max_file_size and log_max_files
+If you choose to log into a file, log rotation can be customized using the **log_max_file_size** and **log_max_files** options.

-Log levels allowed are: trace, debug, info, warning, error, critical and off
+Allowed log levels are: trace, debug, info, warning, error, critical and off.

 Note: an installer will be available in the final version, to facilitate configuration and massive deployment.
 In this beta version, you will have to run the agent yourself.

 </TabItem>
 </Tabs>

 ### Deploy the Centreon plugin